cuttlefishh/python-for-data-analysis/assignments/assignment2.md

 #### C. Working with Jupyter notebooks and Python basics

 1. Launch your `python3` conda environment and then launch the Jupyter notebook server.
 Which kinds of notebooks can you create?
-Open a Terminal within the notebook environment and determine your Python version.
+Open a Terminal within the notebook environment; what is your Python version?
 2. Launch your `python2` conda environment and then launch the Jupyter notebook server.
 Which kinds of notebooks can you create?
-Open a Terminal within the notebook environment and determine your Python version.
+Open a Terminal within the notebook environment; what is your Python version?